Binyumen Schaechter

 Binyumen Schaechter (born 1963) is a conductor, music director, composer, arranger, solo performer, and piano accompanist in the world of Yiddish music.
 He also lectures on topics related to Yiddish music, language, and culture.
-Many of his songs, choral arrangements, and performances are recorded on video (see YouTube), DVD, and CD.
 He is a composer (known as Ben Schaechter) in the world of American musical theater and cabaret, and his songs are performed in venues worldwide.
 He has been music director of The Yiddish Philharmonic Chorus since 1995.

-Early Years
+Early years

 The youngest of four children, Schaechter was born in the East New York section of Brooklyn, NY.
-His father, Mordkhe Schaechter, was born in Czernowitz, Romania.
-(The city became part of Ukraine after World War II).
+His father was the Yiddish linguist Mordkhe Schaechter.
 His mother, Charlotte (née Saffian), was born in Brooklyn and grew up in the Bronx.
-Her parents came from the towns of Holoskove and Orynyn, both in Ukraine.

 In 1966, the Schaechter family moved to the Norwood Heights section of the Bronx.
-There, they formed a Yiddish-speaking enclave with several other families that spoke only Yiddish at home.
-Most of the families lived on Bainbridge Avenue, so the group named itself Di Beynbridzhivke.

 Schaechter attended the High School of Music and Art (now LaGuardia High School), Columbia University, and the Manhattan School of Music.
-Trained as a classical composer and pianist, he studied piano at the Hebrew Arts School for Music and Dance (now the Lucy Moses School) with Natan Brand and composition privately with Dr. Miriam Gideon and John Corigliano.
-In drama critic Martin Gottfried’s course on American musical theater at Columbia University, Schaechter heard the score to Pippin and was inspired to pursue a career as a theater composer.
+Trained as a classical composer and pianist, he studied piano at the Hebrew Arts School for Music and Dance (now the Lucy Moses School) with Natan Brand and composition privately with Miriam Gideon and John Corigliano.

-He was accepted into the acclaimed BMI Musical Theater Workshop, where he formed his first collaborations with librettists and lyricists.
+He was accepted into the BMI Musical Theater Workshop, where he formed his first collaborations with librettists and lyricists.
 His work, with Stephen Schwartz as one of his mentors, was selected for development by ASCAP, the Dramatists’s Guild, and the prestigious Eugene O’Neill National Musical Theater Conference (1992).